 You'll love these homemade ice cream recipes if you enjoy rich, creamy frozen desserts that taste of old fashioned homemade goodness — the genuine article!

 Imagine making creamy smooth ice creams that sweetly melt in your mouth!
 Want to try some?
 Look no further.
-Everything you need to know is revealed on these pages.
+Everything you need to know about how to make homemade ice cream is revealed on these pages.

-Her secret was that she used the best frozen dessert recipes, fresh heavy cream, and all-natural flavorings.
-These timeless recipes always returned delicious results, and now you can use them to make your own frozen desserts.
+Her secret was her homemade ice cream recipes, fresh heavy cream, and all-natural flavorings.
+These timeless recipes always returned delicious results, and now you can use them to make your own frozen treats and desserts.
 You'll absolutely will love the delicious old time flavors.

 Not only are these homemade ices much better for you, but they are lots more flavorful than any store-bought kind.
 Why eat an artificial flavor when the pure, natural juice of a fresh peach tastes best?